learnbyexample/Ruby_Scripting/chapters/Executing_external_commands.md

     * the command will be interpreted by shell before executing just like on a commandline (`/bin/sh` is the default on Unix-like systems)
     * do not use this way to execute arbitrary user input, that'd be a security risk
 * or command name and arguments can be separated out
-    * user has to perform necessary expansion before passing the command (methods like `Dir.glob` help in that aspect)
+    * no shell interpretation, user has to perform necessary expansion before passing the command (methods like `Dir.glob` help in that aspect)
     * this way is preferred when accepting arbitrary user input

 ```ruby